 Signed Agreement with the Director

-Components of the Delegation Agreement between MCFD and a ADD pertain to the following areas of program delivery:
+Components of the Delegation Agreement between MCFD and a DAA pertain to the following areas of program delivery:

 - delegation of the Director's authority under the CFCSA,

 - provision of service and emergency/after hours service,

 - reviews, audits and evaluations,